kobotoolbox/kpi/cypress/README.md

     All tests should be independent.
     Elements should get got with an attribute that is not expected to change.
     Conditional testing is strongly discouraged.
+    Avoid using cy.wait or timeout as this will slow things down considerably.